flyteorg/flyte/docs/flyte_agents/deploying_agents_to_the_flyte_sandbox.md

 ```
 :::{note}
 Please ensure 2 things.
-1. The secret name consists only of lowercase English letters.
+1. The secret name should not include uppercase English letters.
 2. The secret value is encoded in Base64.
 :::